 Thesis/Dissertation 101 Workshop

 Curious about The Graduate and Professional School’s thesis/dissertation submission process?
-GPS hosts an online (Zoom) workshop to discusses all Graduate School requirements for students who are completing a thesis/dissertation.
+TGPS hosts an online (Zoom) workshop to discusses all TGPS requirements for students who are completing a thesis/dissertation.
 Information on copyright and Library resources will also be discussed during this workshop.
 Graduate students who are registered in thesis/dissertation writing courses are encouraged to attend.
 Student must register to attend the workshop.